Dennis Rodman's Big Bang in Pyongyang

-Dennis Rodman's Big Bang in Pyongyang is a 2015 documentary film produced and directed by Colin Offland, written by Matthew Baker, and narrated by Matt Cooper.
-The film follows retired professional basketball player Dennis Rodman on his mission to host a basketball game between former NBA stars and the North Korean team in Pyongyang.
+Dennis Rodman's Big Bang in Pyongyang is a 2015 British and North Korean documentary film produced and directed by Colin Offland, written by Matthew Baker, and narrated by Matt Cooper.
+The film follows retired professional basketball player Dennis Rodman on his mission to host a basketball game between American former basketball stars and the North Korea national team in Pyongyang.
+The film is Colin Offland's feature directorial debut.